Architects + Specifiers Toolkit

 For technical or specification assistance contact our Technical Director, Blair Rouse on ph: (03) 925 8565 (NZ) or ph:1800 092 097 (AUS)

-The Fireshield range of timber intumescent coating systems are specifically designed to provide a group surface rating to timber substrates for Building Code compliance in commercial, multi-use, civic projects and many more depending on the Building Code classification.
+The Fireshield range of timber intumescent coating systems and WoodSafe impregnated timbers are specifically designed to provide a Group Surface Rating for Building Code compliance in commercial, multi-use, civic projects and many more depending on the Building Code classification.

-They are entirely separate from the requirements for fire resistance (based on charring rates) which are needed for containment and prevention of structural collapse in a fully developed fire.
-If you have a project that requires a structural fire rating to structural timber, give us a call as these require specific design.
+Group surface ratings differ from the requirements for fire resistance (based on charring rates) which are needed for containment and prevention of structural collapse in a fully developed fire.
+If you have a project that requires a structural fire rating for timber members, contact Fireshield as these require specific design.

 Fireshield has three coatings available for internal timber substrates, all three provide a group surface rating up to the maximum required in New Zealand and Australia: